kotakasahara/omegagene/docs/source/users-manual/in_out_files.rst

 ===================================

-The input file describing configurations about a simulation system.
-Other some input files are specified in this file, and they are integrated into the integrated binary file (.cls) by using *mdinput_generator.py* program.
+The input file describing configurations about a simulation system. sOther some input files are specified in this file, and they are integrated into the integrated binary file (.cls) by using *mdinput_generator.py* program.
 In the configuration file, a set of a key and value(s) is specified in each line.

 * --fn-i-tpl          md.tpl